SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 Those two derivative expressions being identical, we have established equality of the derivatives at $R = 1$, so our distribution is first-order smooth.

-The higher derivatives will have to wait until I can invent a trick for doing them all in finite time.
-Or until I forget the problem.
-Whichever comes first.

 ## Ok, what about the cumulative distribution function (CDF)?